-This week Environmental Humanities first year student, Cleo Warren, hosted a live podcast as part of the Climate Geoengineering: GeoE Live virtual conference.
+Recently, Environmental Humanities first-year student, Cleo Warner, hosted a live podcast during the Climate Geoengineering: GeoE Live virtual conference.

 We are excited to announce this year's Mountain West Writers’ Contest and encourage students, alumni and other local writers to submit.